-The standard deduction method is generally advantageous for taxpayers, unless the total amount of itemized deduction is larger than the total standard deduction amount.
-In addition to the standard deduction, a taxpayer might qualify for these income adjustments and deductions.
-Detailed comparison of standard versus itemized deductions.
+The standard deduction method is generally advantageous for most taxpayers, unless the total amount of itemized deduction is larger than the total standard deduction amount.
+In addition to the standard deduction, a taxpayer might qualify for these other deductions and income adjustments.
+See a detailed comparison of standard versus itemized deductions.

 The eFile Tax App applies the basic, additional, and dependent standard deduction amounts based on the taxpayer's information.
 Start and eFileIT!

 The IRS and state standard deduction amounts generally increase each tax year.
-Form your eFile account you can be sure that the correct standard deduction is applied to your tax return.
+When you use eFile.com, you can be sure that the correct standard deduction is applied to your tax return.
+2025 tax returns are due by April 15, 2026.

 Single